jimiadams/LCA-Viz/README.md

 # LCA-Viz
-These files include the code for generating radar ploto of posterior probabilities from LCA results, as described in my *Socius* paper with Adam Lippert.
+These files include the code for generating radar plots of posterior probabilities from LCA results, as described in my *Socius* paper with Adam Lippert.

 What is included here is as follows: